chainer/chainer/docs/source/tutorial/train_loop.rst

 1. Prepare a dataset.
 2. Create an iterator for the dataset.
 3. Write a training loop that performs the following operations in each iteration:

-    1. Retrieve a set of examples (mini-batch) from the training dataset.
+    a.
+Retrieve a set of examples (mini-batch) from the training dataset.
-    2. Feed the mini-batch to your network.
+    b.
+Feed the mini-batch to your network.
-    3. Run a forward pass of the network and compute the loss.
+    c.
+Run a forward pass of the network and compute the loss.
-    4. Just call the :meth:`~chainer.Variable.backward` method from the loss :class:`~chainer.Variable` to compute the gradients for all trainable parameters.
+    d.
+Just call the :meth:`~chainer.Variable.backward` method from the loss :class:`~chainer.Variable` to compute the gradients for all trainable parameters.
-    5. Run the optimizer to update those parameters.
+    e.
+Run the optimizer to update those parameters.
-    6. (Optional): Check the network performance on the validation/test set.
+    f.
+(Optional): Check the network performance on the validation/test set.

 1. Prepare the dataset
 ''''''''''''''''''''''

 Chainer contains some built-in functions to use some popular datasets like MNIST, CIFAR10/100, etc. Those can automatically download the data from servers and provide dataset objects which are easy to use.

-The below code shows how to retrieve the MNIST dataset from the server and save an image from its training split to make sure the images are correctly obtained.
+The code below shows how to retrieve the MNIST dataset from the server and save an image from its training split to make sure the images are correctly obtained.

 .. testcode::